YPF Sociedad Anonima (YPF) and the Battle of Fundamentals vs. Technicals

 UBS, on the other hand, stated in their research note that they expect to see YPF reach a price target of $4, previously predicting the price at $6.
 The rating they have provided for YPF stocks is “Sell” according to the report published on December 03rd, 2020.

-During the last 5 trading sessions, YPF rose by +20.43%, which changed the moving average for the period of 200-days by +3.47% in comparison to the 20-day moving average, which settled at $4.64.
-In addition, YPF Sociedad Anonima saw 20.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, YPF fell by -0.37%, which changed the moving average for the period of 200-days by -3.06% in comparison to the 20-day moving average, which settled at $4.93.
+In addition, YPF Sociedad Anonima saw 14.47% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for YPF